seickhoff/chat-ai/README.md

     - `OPENAI_API_KEY=000000000000000000000000000000000000000000000000000`
     - See here to create an account and get your key: https://platform.openai.com/account/api-keys

+To run the client and server with one command:

+- `npm run app`

-To run the application
+To run the client and server seperately:

-- Client: In the application base directory, run `npm run client`
+- Client: `npm run client`
-- Server: In `./server`, run `node index.mjs`
+- Server: `npm run server`

 Open up a browser and navigate to http://localhost:5173/